Does Oral NAD+ Work as Well as Injectable? Here’s What to Know

 • Manual tracking eats up staff time, pulling attention away from patient care.

-• Inconsistent availability can force staff to modify or substitute treatments, reducing standardization and potentially impacting outcomes.
+• Inconsistent availability can force staff to modify or substitute formulas, reducing standardization and potentially impacting outcomes.

 Even with a well-trained team, keeping inventory aligned with demand is a constant challenge, especially as your clinic scales.